 Monte Carlo may have the reputation of being a gambler’s paradise, but this city provides outstanding white-sand beaches and seascapes for the photographer to enjoy.

-Capture a majestic sunset with pinks and oranges on one of Monaco’s surrounding hills that overlook the city and you’ll end up creating a memory that lasts a lifetime.
+Capture a majestic sunset with pinks and oranges on one of Monaco’s surrounding hills that overlook the city, and you’ll create a memory that lasts a lifetime.

 Florence is at the very heart of the beautiful Tuscany region.
-Fusing ancient and modern together, stone arches, beautiful boulevards, and the rolling hills that dominate this region make for an almost perfect picture without any artistic manipulation whatsoever!
+Combining ancient and modern stone arches, beautiful boulevards, and rolling hills dominate this region, creating an almost perfect picture without artistic manipulation!